anagarciabautista/DatosMasivos/Practica_tareas/Readme.md

  Enciso Maldonado Aileen Yurely #15210329</H4>

 <H5 aling="center">

-1. Crea una lista llamad "lista" con los elementos "rojo", "blanco", "negro"
+1. Create a list called "list" with the elements "red", "white", "black"

-2. Añadir 5 elementos mas a "lista" "verde", "amarillo", "azul", "naranja", "perla"
+2. Add 5 more items to "list" "green", "yellow", "blue", "orange", "pearl"

-3. Traer los elementos de "lista" "verde", "amarillo", "azul"
+3. Bring the "list" "green", "yellow", "blue" items

-4. Crea un arreglo de número en rango del 1-1000 en pasos de 5 en 5
+4. Create a number array in the 1-1000 range in 5-in-5 steps

-5. Cuales son los elementos unicos de la lista Lista (1,3,3,4,6,7,3,7) usan conversion a conjuntos.
+5. What are the unique elements of the List list (1,3,3,4,6,7,3,7) use conversion to sets.

-6. Crea un mapa mutable llamado nombres que contenga los siguientes "José", 20, "Luis", 24, "Ana", 23, "Susana", "27"
+6. Create a mutable map called names containing the following "José", 20, "Luis", 24, "Ana", 23, "Susana", "27"

 6 a.
-Imprime todas las llaves del mapa
+Print all map keys

 6 b.
-Agrega el siguiente valor al mapa ("Miguel", 23)</H5>
+Add the following value to the map ("Miguel", 23) </H5>

      import scala.collection.mutable.ListBuffer
      var lista = collection.mutable.ListBuffer("rojo","blanco","negro")